How to Confidently Read and Understand Animal Names

 6. Horse

 • Description: Horses are large, strong mammals known for their speed and endurance.
-They have been used by humans for transportation, work, and sports for thousands of years.
+Humans have relied on horses for transportation, farming, and sports for thousands of years.

 • Usage: “The horse galloped across the field, its mane flying in the wind.”